3 simple steps to lose weight as fast as possible. Read now

 High-carb diets have also been linked to numerous health conditions, including:

 Summary: Pasta is high in carbs.
-High-carb diets can raise blood sugar levels and may be associated with an increased risk of diabetes, metabolic syndrome, and obesity.
+High-carb diets can raise blood sugar levels and may be associated with increased risk of diabetes, metabolic syndrome, and obesity.

 Gluten in pasta may cause problems for some people

 Gluten is a protein found in wheat, barley, and rye.
-For most people, gluten is well-tolerated and does not cause any problems.
+For most people, gluten is well-tolerated and does not cause problems.

-These individuals should avoid eating pasta made from wheat to prevent negative symptoms.
+These individuals should avoid pasta made from wheat to prevent negative symptoms.
 Instead, opt for gluten-free whole grains like brown rice or quinoa.

 Is whole-grain pasta a better option?